-Information to be provided when ordering spare parts: spare part numbers, spare part names/descriptions, all data from the pump and rating plate.
+Information to be provided when ordering spare parts: Spare part numbers, spare part designations, all data from pump and drive rating plate.
 This helps prevent return queries and incorrect orders.

 For all installation work, the forked spacer is required for setting the correct impeller position in the pump housing!